philipz/digiRunner-Open-Source/readme.md

    ```

 5. Open your browser and navigate to: http://localhost:18080/dgrv4/login
-6. Use the default credentials to login: username: `manager`, password: `manager123`
+6. Use the default credentials to login:
+   - username: `manager`
+   - password: `manager123`

 ## Create a Simple API Proxy